What are the main characteristics of active learning methods?

 Teaching has undergone a remarkable evolution over the years, moving from a traditional teacher-centered model to more dynamic approaches emphasizing active student participation.
 Active pedagogies, at the heart of this transformation, offer an immersive learning experience, fostering students' personal development and their ability to take ownership of their knowledge.
 Montessori is one of these active pedagogies, and we've written an article on the subject.
 If you'd like to find out what it's all about, we invite you to read it

-The Context: A Real-World Learning Experience
+The Context: A Concrete Learning Experience

-Involvement and active experimentation
+Active Involvement and Experimentation

 The active pedagogy approach to mathematics is an example of active involvement and experimentation for children at école M.